rawazrauf/iraq-farms-health/METHODOLOGY.md

 ## 7. Reproducibility

 The entire tool is a single, commented HTML file.
-Anyone can read exactly how every number is produced — the NDVI expression, the median selection, the range checks, the year-on-year integral, and the thresholds are all in the source, not hidden behind a server.
+Anyone can read exactly how every number is produced — the NDVI and NDMI expressions, the median selection, the range checks, the year-on-year integral, the geodesic area formula, and the thresholds are all in the source, not hidden behind a server.
 There is no proprietary processing step.
 Combined with the verification links, this means every figure the tool shows can be traced, reproduced, and independently checked.

 ---